 Thanks to technological advances such as artificial intelligence or cloud computing, e-learning solutions have become more accessible and widespread than ever before.
 E-learning solutions not only enable delivering classes remotely but also help learners to stay organized, and collaborate.

 E-learning is a technology that changes the face of business training, but also education in the broader sense.
 According to the World Economic Forum, around 1.2 billion children are currently out of classrooms as schools shut down all over the world due to the COVID-19 pandemic.
-E-learning systems will become a key part of every country’s plan to continue learning even once a pandemic hits.
+E-learning systems are likely to become a key part of every country's plan to continue learning even once the pandemic is over.

 Read on to find out the pros and cons of both of these options and learn when to apply them for maximum results.

 Off-the-shelf e-learning platforms

 This type of software is created by one company for many customers and includes the features, functionalities, and content organization (often the content itself, too) that the provider designs.
 When buying an out-of-the-box e-learning platform, you get a ready-made solution that offers little to no customization options.
 This comes in handy in several business contexts.